ezakhar/help/en/basics/analyse-detailed-activity.md

 ### Elevation gain {#elevation}

-An altitude above sea level is registered for each activity, recorded by a device, with the help of a built-in barometer \(more accurately\) or data received from GPS/Glonass satellites \(less accurately\).
+An altitude above sea level is registered for each activity that was recorded by a device.
+It is done with the help of a built-in barometer \(more accurately\) or data received from GPS/Glonass satellites \(less accurately\).
 Based on this information, the following indicators are calculated in Staminity:

 * **Elevation **- sum of the elevation gain and loss;
 * **Elevation gain** - sum of positive elevation differences of adjacent points;